TL;DR

 Obtaining an accurate read on marketing ROI comes with inherent difficulties:

-Long and nonlinear buyer journeys: The path from initial brand touchpoint to ultimate conversion may span months or years across online and offline channels.
+Long, nonlinear buyer journeys: The path from the initial brand touchpoint to ultimate conversion may span months or years across online and offline channels.

 Capturing comprehensive data: As consumers use more devices and channels, capturing every interaction requires significant cross-channel tracking and identity resolution.

-Real-time optimization: Batch reporting provides limited ability for rapid ongoing campaign optimization, which is essential for maximizing ROIs.
+Real-time optimization: Batch reporting provides limited support for rapid, ongoing campaign optimization, which is essential for maximizing ROI.

-Applying analytics and attribution: Converting campaign and customer analytics into clear, strategic actions depends greatly on cross-collaboration, organizational capabilities, and skills in translating data into decisions.
+Applying analytics and attribution: Converting campaign and customer analytics into clear, strategic actions depends heavily on cross-functional collaboration, organizational capabilities, and the ability to translate data into decisions.

 Overcoming these hurdles demands substantial focus, investment, and organizational alignment to elevate marketing ROI.
 However, doing so also promises to pay dividends, distinguishing high-performance brands.